timharek/everyday-privacy/report.md

 #### Why they collect the data

 Snapchat collect a lot of different details about you.
 According to their policy, these details are collected in order to provide you with a better service and to serve you targeted advertisements.
 They share their details with other users; business partners, third parties and the general public.
 Who they end up sharing the information with, depends on how you use the service.
-The Snapchat app is "constantly collecting and updating information about the things you might like and dislike[^7]", so that they can provide you with more relevant content and advertisements.
+The Snapchat app is "constantly collecting and updating information about the things you might like and dislike", so that they can provide you with more relevant content and advertisements.
 They mention that they are not responsible for how third parties collect and/or use your information.
 They delete the content whenever it is necessary.
 This depends on how you use the app, if you are under investigation or if you have saved messages and/or photos in the app.

 #### Who is in control of the data

-They give you a quick rundown that you are the one in control over your information and you can request to download your own data, but the request can be denied if the request "risks the privacy of other users or is unlawful[^7]".
+They give you a quick rundown that you are the one in control over your information and you can request to download your own data, but the request can be denied if the request "risks the privacy of other users or is unlawful".
 You can limit the permission their app has, but this will also limit the app experience.
-You can modify your advertising preferences, but as mention earlier, they are "constantly collecting and updating information about the things you might like and dislike[^7]".
+You can modify your advertising preferences, but as mention earlier, they are "constantly collecting and updating information about the things you might like and dislike".
 This means that when you have updated your advertising preferences, it may update itself later based on your behaviour when interacting with the service.
 Hence, there is little you can do to prevent targeted advertisements.
 However, you can limit who can contact you or view your "Stories".
 If you want to remove any other information, you have to request to delete your account.

 It is explicitly mentioned that "Snap Inc. is the controller of your personal information".
 Depending on where you live you have varying rights of your own personal information.
-They justify this since their service is free, they can use some of your information to "try and show you ads you'll find interesting[^7]", and mention that this does not outweigh your right to privacy, they only use data that does not "significantly impact your privacy".
+They justify this since their service is free, they can use some of your information to "try and show you ads you'll find interesting", and mention that this does not outweigh your right to privacy, they only use data that does not "significantly impact your privacy".

 ### Facebook products